jellyfin/jellyfin-mpv-shim/README.md

  - `force_set_played` - This forcibly sets items as played when MPV playback finished.
     - If you have files with malformed timestamps that don't get marked as played, enable this.
  - `raise_mpv` - Windows only.
 Disable this if you are fine with MPV sometimes appearing behind other windows when playing.
+ - `health_check_interval` - The number of seconds between each client health check.
+Null disables it.
+Default: `300`

 ### MPV Configuration